• Home

 The basic rule is this: If you have had a major change of circumstances in your life, contact a family law attorney to see how it would impact your current Orders.
 You might be surprised at how much you can accomplish when being proactive.

-One extremely important thing you need to consider when thinking about a modification: It can only go back to when you file.
+One extremely important thing to consider when considering a modification is that it can only go back to when you filed.

 If your situation has changed, the Order needs to change as well and be filed as quickly as possible.
-I would invite you to review the Missouri Divorce Forms page of this website and fill out the Statement of Income and Expenses and the Statement of Property.
+I invite you to review this website’s Missouri Divorce Forms page and fill out the Statement of Income and Expenses and the Statement of Property.

 Both forms are required in any modification case and are extremely important, so fill them out to the best of your ability.